smcclab/smc-course/_lectures/03-notes-compositions.md

 2. clip!
 Either with `clip~` (hard clipping) or the `tanh` function (soft clipping).

+Remember to boost the input gain a LOT for sweet distorted goodness.

 ## Compression

 ![]({% link assets/digital-synthesis/pd-compression.png %}){: style="width:50%;